-The Instructor Exchange Program at Fairmont State University will present a panel discussion regarding the African American Family at 6 p.m.
-Tuesday, Oct.
-11, in Multi-media Room A of the Ruth Ann Musick Library.
+The Instructor Exchange Ad-Hoc Committee of the Fairmont State University Faculty Senate will host a Panel Discussion on Comparative Religion from 5 to 7 p.m.
+Monday, April 23, in Multi-Media Room A of the Ruth Ann Musick Library.

 FAIRMONT, W.Va. -Gov. Earl Ray Tomblin today spoke to Fairmont State University and Pierpont Community and Technical College students about the importance of his new legislation banning texting and handheld cellphone use while driving.
 He also encouraged the students to take his safe driver pledge.

 On Friday, April 20, Kestrel will be sponsoring a reception and reading from 5:30 p.m. until 7 p.m. at the Frank and Jane Gabor West Virginia Folklife Center, featuring poets Gerry LaFemina and Christophe Casamassima.
 The event is free and open to the public and refreshments will be served.

 The annual Celebration of Student Scholarship will be held on the shared main campus of Fairmont State University and Pierpont Community & Technical College from 9:15 a.m. to 4 p.m.
 Wednesday, April 18, in the Falcon Center third floor conference rooms.